Vrtgs/thirtyfour/thirtyfour/README.md

 Thirtyfour is a Selenium / WebDriver library for Rust, for automated website UI testing.

-It supports the full [W3C WebDriver spec](https://www.w3.org/TR/webdriver1/).
+It supports the [W3C WebDriver v1 spec](https://www.w3.org/TR/webdriver1/).
 Tested with Chrome and Firefox although any W3C-compatible WebDriver should work.

 ## Why "thirtyfour" ?

 34 is the atomic number for the Selenium chemical element (Se).

-## Built on top of fantoccini

-The thirtyfour crate uses [fantoccini](https://docs.rs/fantoccini/latest/fantoccini/) as the backend for interacting with the underlying WebDriver (chromedriver, geckodriver, etc). `Fantoccini` aims to stick fairly close to the WebDriver specification, whereas `thirtyfour` builds on top of that foundation and adds several high-level features as well as exploring ways to improve the ergonomics of browser automation in Rust.

 ## Features